jbm950/jbm950.github.io/source/notes/money_management/money_management_main.md

 >> #### Eating Out

->> - Eat our for breakfast or lunch so that you can spend less for smaller
+>> - Eat out for breakfast or lunch so that you can spend less for smaller
      portions

 > ### Reduce Taxes